Nixient/google-fiber-box-bypass/README.md

 ## 3. Cisco Catalyst Switch Setup

 I assume at this point you've identified the ports that you are going to use.
 If not, go ahead and choose two ports, any two...
 Really...
-For my documenataion, I will call my two ports "GF" and "FW_WAN"
+For my documentation, I will call my two ports "GF" and "FW_WAN"

 | Name      | Interface |
 | --------: | :-------- |